JustinHu1988/My-notes/ArchLinux.md

   - This is a family of standards specified by the IEEE Computer Society for maintaining compatibility between operating systems.
   - POSIX defines the application programming interface(API), along with command line shells and utility interfaces, for software compatibility with variants of Unix and other operating systems.

+- **`umask`**:
+  - **umask** is a command that determines the settings of a [mask](https://en.wikipedia.org/wiki/Mask_(computing)) that controls how [file permissions](https://en.wikipedia.org/wiki/File_permissions) are set for newly created files.
+- mask:
+  - A mask is data that is used for bitwise operations, particularly in a bit field.
+  - Using a mask, multiple bits in a byte, nibble, word etc. can be set either on, off or inverted from on to off (or vice versa) in a single bitwise operation.

+- Nibble:
+  - a four-bit aggregation, or half an octet.
+Also known as half-byte or tetrade.
+- Word:
+  - In computing, a word is the natural unit of data used by a particular processor design.
+  -  The number of [bits](https://en.wikipedia.org/wiki/Bit) in a word (the *word size*, *word width*, or *word length*) is an important characteristic of any specific processor design or [computer architecture](https://en.wikipedia.org/wiki/Computer_architecture).
+  - The size of a word is reflected in many aspects of a computer's structure and operation:
+    - the majority of the [registers](https://en.wikipedia.org/wiki/Processor_register) in a processor are usually word sized
+    - the largest piece of data that can be transferred to and from the [working memory](https://en.wikipedia.org/wiki/Computer_memory) in a single operation is a word in many (not all) architectures.
+    - The largest possible [address](https://en.wikipedia.org/wiki/Memory_address) size, used to designate a location in memory, is typically a hardware word (here, "hardware word" means the full-sized natural word of the processor, as opposed to any other definition used).
+- **FD** : file descriptor
+  - In [Unix](https://en.wikipedia.org/wiki/Unix) and [related](https://en.wikipedia.org/wiki/Unix-like) computer operating systems, a **file descriptor** (**FD**, less frequently **fildes**) is an abstract indicator ([handle](https://en.wikipedia.org/wiki/Handle_(computing))) used to access a [file](https://en.wikipedia.org/wiki/File_(computing)) or other [input/output](https://en.wikipedia.org/wiki/Input/output) [resource](https://en.wikipedia.org/wiki/System_resource), such as a [pipe](https://en.wikipedia.org/wiki/Pipe_(Unix)) or [network socket](https://en.wikipedia.org/wiki/Network_socket).